 After the wheel fairings are fitted, it is necessary to remove them for sanding, filling and paint preparation.
 If the initial molded shape is not accurate enough to sand smooth, more fiberglass build up can be added, or a BONDO type filler can be used, and then re-sanded.

-This can take longer than most people realize, but it is necessary to achieve a good finish when you paint.
-It will also cure you of any lingering desire to build a whole airplane from fiberglass!
+also cure you of any lingering desire to build a whole airplane from fiberglass!